 CIPS and Supply Management asked for nominations from a panel of experts and created a long list of candidates, including the CPOs of FTSE 100 organisations and significant public sector organisations.
-These names were debated during a panel with leading executive search agencies and industry experts, to create a list of 30 names, plus 10 ones to watch.
+These names were debated during a panel with leading executive search agencies and industry experts, to create the list.

 The following criteria were used for nominations:

 - Employment status.
 Candidates must be employed practitioners and not working as interims or consultants.
 They must be of a significantly senior level (CPO and above) and have a successful track record from previous roles, as well as being their current role long enough to have achieved significant outcomes.

 - Geography.
 CPOs based in Europe, or those who work for global organisations but have responsibility for European procurement teams.

 - Internal influence.
 They sit in a prominent place in the company hierarchy and are actively involved in board and ExCo level discussions in their organisation.

 - External influence.
 They have non-executive board positions in listed, private or public bodies.

 - Influencing the wider profession.
 They share their knowledge with the profession via trade magazines, blogs, social media and speaking at events.